lagordamotoneta/CCMiniProject/README.md

 # Favorite Artists control

-This is a project to apply control over favorite artists of a person and provides an ability of getting extra information about an artist such as album art and tracks in a record, this extra information is provided by a connection to LastFM API (https://www.last.fm/api)
+This is a project to apply control over favorite artists of a person and provides an ability of getting extra information about an artist such as album art and tracks in a record, this extra information is provided by a connection to LastFM API (https://www.last.fm/api).
+Persisten informaton of the artist is stored in a Cassandra database.

 ## Overview

-The main web application is defined in app/app.py and can be accessed through an HTML index page that provides a functionality that returns responses as son files as well as Flask tables by using an API.
+The main web application is defined in app/app.py and can be accessed through an HTML index page that provides a functionality that returns responses as Json files as well as Flask tables by using an API.
 The  API with provide following methods:

 Route | Type | Description
 ---|---|---